The purpose of this page is to guide you through the steps of setting up Distributed Administration in your organization's instance of Brightspace.

 - Navigate to Admin Tools > Roles and Permissions.

-- Create / Copy and do one of the following:
+- From the Role List page, click Create / Copy and do one of the following:

-- Choose a role and click Copy to copy the existing role.
+- Under Choose a roleselect an existing role and click Copy.

-- Click Start Fresh to create an entirely new role.
+- Click Start Fresh to create a new role.

 - Navigate to Admin Tools > Roles and Permissions.